sorenhoyer/react-relay-typescript-boilerplate/README.md

-# React Relay Boilerplate
+# React Relay TypeScript Boilerplate

 ## What is this?

-A boilerplate for setting React, Relay, TypeScript and Webpack with Fast Refresh and Emotion
+A boilerplate for setting up a React application with Relay, TypeScript and Webpack

 ## How to run it?